calovera/PromptHero/replit.md

 PromptHero is a fully functional Chrome extension (Manifest V3) that helps users optimize their AI prompts using Google's Gemini AI.
 The extension provides real-time scoring (1-10 rating), intelligent optimization suggestions, and comprehensive history tracking.
 Built with React, TypeScript, and Radix UI, it features a modern dark theme interface with popup and options pages.
 The extension is production-ready with complete Gemini API integration, local storage management, and a robust build system.

-## Current Status: ✅ COMPLETE WITH ANIMATIONS
+## Current Status: ✅ COMPLETE CHROME EXTENSION
 - Fully implemented Gemini AI integration with comprehensive error handling
 - Working prompt scoring and optimization with live feedback
-- Complete Chrome extension build system with TypeScript compilation
+- Complete Chrome extension build system with esbuild compilation (node build-esbuild.js)
 - API key management and testing with validation
-- Modern dark theme UI built with modular Radix components
+- Modern purple/navy gradient theme with glassmorphic design
-- Lottie animations for scoring and optimizing states for better UX
+- Tab navigation between Original Prompt and Optimized Result
+- Beautiful loading animations with proper modal overlays
 - History tracking and storage with Chrome sync
-- Built and ready for Chrome installation
+- Built and ready for Chrome installation from ./dist/
-- Web demo server for testing in Replit preview
 - Complete accessibility support with ARIA labels
-- Toast notifications and loading states
+- Toast notifications and responsive design

 # User Preferences